 In 2020, 44% of shoppers used their smartphones for shopping or researching while in stores.
 It’s evident that the smartphone is the go-to resource to shop or to discover more information.

-But most retailers still resort to the same old in-store marketing techniques.
+However, most retailers still resort to the same old in-store marketing techniques.
 If you want your POD business to truly succeed, you need to create a mobile-first design for your website.
 If you run a blog, make sure the design for mobile is not an afterthought.

 3. Don’t offer too many SKUs

-When confronted by too many choices, consumers suffer from what is known as choice overload.
+When confronted with too many choices, consumers suffer from what is known as choice overload.
 According to Kellogg Insight, “Choice overload is the negative effect too many choices can have on you emotionally, psychologically and behaviorally.”

 4. Be sure you can ship internationally